marcrickenbach/terpsichore/README.md

            of processed data to write to the DAC.
 The VCA processing is responsible for processing
-           the data to write to the DAC, e.g. for a straight normal mode, we might take scaled ADC CV values, package them and queue them for output to the VCA via the DAC.
+           the data to write to the DAC, e.g. for a straight, normal mode, we might take scaled ADC CV values, package them and queue them for output to the VCA via the DAC.

             a.
-DAC7578 i2c driver (HAL)
+DAC7578 i2c driver (Zephyr)
-               This layer is thin and interacts directly with the hardware using the STM32 HAL library and DMA.
-This is a header file that contains only init, read and write functions.
+               This layer is thin and interacts directly with the hardware.
+It is based on an existing TI DAC driver in Zephyr and makes use of the Zephyr API to control the I2C Dac.

     B. ADC Processing (AO)
     Recieves and processes ADC read values and sends